Ratings: Fox’s ‘Cherries Wild’ Game Show Goes Flat in Delayed Debut

 No cherry on top this Sunday

 Fox’s glorified Wild Cherry Pepsi commercial, game show “Cherries Wild” hosted by Jason Biggs, finally debuted on Sunday.
-The soda-sponsored series fell pretty flat.
+The soda-sponsored series fell pretty flat, drawing a 0.2 rating/2 share in the key demo and just 1.1 million total viewers.

+“Cherries Wild” was supposed to debut last Sunday, but it got pushed due to a lengthy Daytona 500 rain delay.

+At the top of Nielsen’s ratings sheets, ABC finished first in the key demo with “American Idol.”
+CBS had Sunday’s most total viewers, thanks mostly to “60 Minutes.”

 Tony Maglio